 The time differences between the eggs are very small, and possibly more down to our inaccurate timing than anything else.
 The lovely Rebecca at Here Come the Girls suggested rolling the eggs down different surfaces which might have worked better.

-The lovely Penny at Alexander Residence inspired this post, what do you think of her funky decorated eggs?
+Penny at Alexander Residence inspired this post, what do you think of her funky decorated eggs?